Woutifier/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 .. _n Filter:

-Mako Filter Ordering and the ``n`` filter
+Mako Filter Ordering and the ``n`` Filter
 =========================================

-Mako executes any default filter before any filter that is added inside an expression.
-Additionally, one of the default filters is the ``unicode`` filter.
-This filter is used to decode to utf8, but only if the Python object is not already unicode.
+Mako executes any default filter before it executes filters that are added inside an expression.
+One such default filter is the ``unicode`` filter, which is used to decode to UTF-8, but only if the Python object is not already in unicode.

-Let's take the following example Mako expression.
+Take the following example Mako expression.

 .. code-block:: mako

     ${data | h}

-When Mako compiles this to Python, it gets translated to the following Python code.
+When Mako compiles this expression to Python, it is translated to the following Python code.

 .. code-block:: python

     __M_writer(filters.html_escape(filters.decode.utf8(data)))

-From the Python line above, you can see that the default ``unicode`` filter is applied before the the ``h`` filter which was supplied inside the expression.
+From the Python line above, you can see that the default ``unicode`` filter is applied before the the ``h`` filter, which was supplied inside the expression.

 The ``n`` filter can be used to turn off all default filters, including the ``unicode`` filter.
 Here is an example Mako expression.